quonic/Space-Haven-Save-Editor/README.md

 # Space Haven Storage Editor
 This is a tool to edit the Large Storage's of ships in the game Space Haven.

-It currently only looks at the selected ship's storage, then changes the item counts of each storage.
+It currently only looks at all your ship's storage, then changes the item counts of each storage.
 It evens out the number of items to the max of 250.